 Does Your Child Have a Place to Practice?

-Finding a piano teacher and purchasing the proper piano are only half the battle–providing a good environment for your child to practice in and motivating them to practice is a whole other beast.
-Make sure not only to have a properly sized bench, but a quiet room with good lighting and freedom from distractions.
+Finding a piano teacher and purchasing the proper piano are only half the battle.
+Providing a good environment for your child to practice in and motivating them to practice is a whole other beast.
+Make sure to have a quiet room with good lighting and freedom from distractions, as well as a properly sized bench.
 Don’t place your child’s keyboard near the playroom and expect your child to quietly practice while their siblings wreak havoc in the next room.
 Even if your child is super disciplined they’ll find it hard to practice in such a situation.
 Make sure other family members know and respect how important your child’s practice time is, too.
 If everyone in the household is on board with maintaining a quiet practice environment, your child will be more excited to spend time practicing.

 Does Your Child Know How Important Music Is?

 If you feel that piano lessons are important enough to pay for, communicate that to your child with your words and actions.
-Your children learn a lot from the things you say and do, and they’ll adopt your opinions on the importance of music when you lead the way.
-Take your child to live concerts, watch televised performances on TV, and sing along to songs on the radio.
-Show that you enjoy listening to your child play, and don’t forget to offer words of encouragement.
-If you notice your child is improving, make sure to tell them!
+Your children learn from what you say and do, they’ll adopt your opinions on the importance of music when you lead the way.
+Take your child to live concerts, watch televised performances on TV or online, and sing along to songs on the radio.
+Show that you enjoy listening to your child play their instrument, and offer words of encouragement.
+Notice your child’s improvements and tell them!
 Whether you partake in music activities as a family or during one-on-one outings, it’s important that your child understands how important music is to your family and to society as a whole.

 Don’t Let Your Child Give Up!

 As a parent, there’s a fine line between encouraging your child to keep playing the piano and forcing them to do so.
 If your child finds regular practice a chore, do everything you possibly can to make them see things differently.
-Take them to your local high school football team’s after-school practice, and make sure they understand that all athletes, musicians, and artists didn’t get to where they are today without a whole lot of practicing.
+Take them to your local high school to watch one of the sports teams practice, and make sure they understand that a whole lot of practice goes into all athletes, musicians, and artists achieving their goals.
 If your child seems really unhappy, try to find the cause.
 Are they having issues with their teacher?
 Are they in group lessons but want more one-on-one time with their piano teacher?
 Ultimately, it’s up to you and your child to decide when to throw in the towel.
 Just don’t let them make the mistake of giving up too quickly.

 Want more tips?
 Check out How to Get Your Child Excited to Play an Instrument.